nalibjchn/FaceAgingGANs/DataProcess_FaceAlignment/README.md

-**Genderal data analysis
+**General data analysis

-The experiment on the Google colab, the aim is general checking the age and gender distribution in three datasets, UTKFace, IMDB_WIKI and CACD2000, however, Analysis_DATASET(IMDBWIKI+UTKFace+CACD2000).ipynb
+The experiment on the Google Colab, the aim is general checking the age and gender distribution in three datasets, UTKFace, IMDB_WIKI and CACD2000, however, Analysis_DATASET(IMDBWIKI+UTKFace+CACD2000).ipynb

 **Face alignments for data processing